 Tax credits are available for the following:

-- Pay As You Earn (PAYE) tax deducted by employers from employee wages
+- PAYE tax deducted by employers from employee wages.

-- withholding tax deducted from payments made to contractors.
+- WHT deducted from payments made to contractors.

 See the Foreign tax relief and tax treaties section for a description of foreign tax credits.